 - Another one is Super Fail 🇫🇷:, I love to see what did not work out as planned.

-- I listen to La Compagnie des oeuvres of Matthieu Garrigou -lagrange and find Concordances des temps 🇫🇷 of Jean-Noël Jeanneney really relevant, some of the episodes have more than 20 years but are still actual.
+- I listen to La Compagnie des oeuvres by Matthieu Garrigou -lagrange and find Concordances des temps 🇫🇷 by Jean-Noël Jeanneney really relevant, some of the episodes are more than 20 years old but are still relevant.

 If you were to stay alone on an island and would only be allowed to bring one item, what would it be ?

 Obviously, I would bring myself.
 No, I’m joking 😁.

 It’s a tough decision.
 I think I would hesitate between a book on how to survive (is there one ?) and a knife to cut fruit.